Snezana Nena Osorio, MD, MS

 - APA’s QI Science Conference, held annually prior to the PAS meeting

-- Scholars are expected to complete the full curriculum, including projects, over the three-year program.
-Successful scholars will receive a Certificate of Excellence in Quality and Safety Improvement Science
+- A Certificate of Excellence in Quality and Safety Improvement Science

 The curriculum includes yearly participation in the Quality Improvement Science Conference, additionally scheduled sessions for the group at PAS, periodic didactic webinars (approximately, 3/year), ongoing collaborative learning, and completion of a mentored improvement project.

 Make sure to speak with your Division Director and/or Chair about QSIS requirements early in the application process.

 - Commit 10% of their time to QSIS in order to complete the full curriculum and project

 - Meet regularly with local/national mentors/advisors.
 Each scholar may, based on the need, also be assigned subject-matter (content) expert from another institution to serve as an additional faculty advisor.

 - Complete a mentored, scholarly project on a quality or safety topic of the scholar's choice and interest.
 In completing this project, each scholar will work with a local, on-site project mentor at his or her home institution.
 Scholars will also be expected to evaluate the quality improvement literature and present synopses of projects with critical analysis as part of their learning.
 A final, peer-reviewed, national-level presentation or publication of the mentoring project will be required for graduation.

 - Attend intersession activities hosted in between PAS meetings, scholars communicate via webinars and virtual small group sessions, digital/virtual communications, and the program website and Canvas page.
 Ensuring extensive and supportive networking among scholars is a high priority for the program.